 Authorized user (also known as a supplementary cardholder)

-An authorized user or supplementary cardholder is another person who the primary cardholder has allowed to use their credit card account.
+An authorized user or supplementary cardholder is someone who has permission from the primary cardholder to use their credit card account.
 It’s up to the primary cardholder to decide who, if anyone, is allowed to hold a supplementary card.

-As an authorized user, you won’t go through a credit card application or credit check.
+As an authorized user, you won’t go through a credit card application or credit check and aren’t responsible for paying the bill.
 You also don’t need to meet the credit card’s qualification requirements.
 In a nutshell, you’ll have the ability to access the primary cardholder’s credit limit to make purchases – and that’s it.

 Co-borrower (also known as a secondary cardholder)